7 Ways to Make Your Marketing More Effective in 2021

 Refresh your knowledge of your customer

-There have been huge shifts in customer behaviour over the past 12 months – from the adoption of remote working and schooling, video calling, online shopping of everything from grocery essentials to gardening supplies, and streaming our entertainment virtually.
+There have been huge shifts in customer behavior over the past 12 months – from the adoption of remote working and schooling, video calling, online shopping of everything from grocery essentials to gardening supplies, and streaming our entertainment virtually.

 How have your customers adjusted?
 Has this flagged up new pain points and challenges that you could address?